Perella Weinberg (PWP)

 Return on equity, or ROE, tells us how much profit a company generates for each dollar of shareholder equity, a key funding source for banks.
 Over a long period, banks with high ROE tend to compound shareholder wealth faster through retained earnings, buybacks, and dividends.

-10. Key Takeaways from Perella Weinberg’s Q3 Results
+9. Key Takeaways from Perella Weinberg’s Q4 Results

-Perella Weinberg falls short of our quality standards.
+We cheer for all companies supporting the economy, but in the case of Perella Weinberg, we’ll be cheering from the sidelines.
 Although its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months, its declining EPS over the last four years makes it a less attractive asset to the public markets.
 And while the company’s expanding pre-tax profit margin shows the business has become more efficient, the downside is its relatively low ROE suggests management has struggled to find compelling investment opportunities.

-Perella Weinberg’s P/E ratio based on the next 12 months is 15.6x.
-This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.
+Perella Weinberg’s P/E ratio based on the next 12 months is 17.4x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better opportunities elsewhere.